Shahibr7/Global-Country-Analysis/README.md

 Hypothesis: Higher GDP is associated with higher life expectancy.
 This could be as a result of many factors, such as access to better healthcare.

-### Environmental Impact:
-Question: Is there a correlation between population density and CO2 emissions:

-Hypothesis: Higher population densities are positively correlated with higher CO2 emissions, reflecting the environmental impact of denser human settlements.

 ### Healthcare Analysis:
 Question: How does the availability of physicians per thousand people impact infant mortality rates?